Jetpac: Reception

-The game sold 300,000 copies for the ZX Spectrum and generated £1 million in revenue for Ultimate Play the Game, which enabled the Stamper brothers to gain a foothold in the early video gaming market.
+The game sold over 300,000 copies and generated £1 million in revenue for Ultimate Play the Game, which enabled the Stamper brothers to gain a foothold in the early video gaming market.

 The game was critically acclaimed.
 Crash praised the graphics and presentation, citing that they were of "the highest standard" and added that it was "difficult to find any real faults" with the game.
 CVG similarly praised the graphics, stating that the presentation was "superb" and the gameplay was considered addictive.
 In a retrospective review, Chris Wilkins of Eurogamer noted that the colourful graphics and sound effects were advanced for the time, but what truly made for a "faultless" experience was its simple gameplay.

 ZX Computing praised the game's playability and replay value, stating that Jetpac was "a very well put together piece of software".
 The game was number one in the first Spectrum sales chart published by CVG.

 The ZX Spectrum version was voted number 73 in the Your Sinclair Readers' Top 100 Games of All Time in 1993 and was voted the 14th best game of all time by the readers of Retro Gamer for an article that was scheduled to be in a special Your Sinclair tribute issue.
 The game won the title "Game of the Year" at the 1983 Golden Joystick Awards.

 Legacy

 After the game's release, Jetpac was parodied in a long-running Crash comic strip named Lunar Jetman.
 The strip, designed by John Richardson, lasted from July 1984 to October 1991 and gained popular reception from readers.
-To develop the comic, photographs had to be processed manually on a photomechanical tone and then transferred to paper, being fully colorized in the late 1980s.
+To develop the comic, photographs had to be processed manually on a photomechanical tone and then transferred to paper, being fully colourised in the late 1980s.

 Jetpac was followed by two sequels: Lunar Jetman (1983) and Solar Jetman (1990).
-The latter, however, was not released for the ZX Spectrum due to disappointing sales of the original NES version, although a version for the Commodore 64 was finished but never released.
+The latter was not released for the ZX Spectrum, and a version for the Commodore 64 was finished but never released following disappointing sales of the original NES version.

 Since its release, Jetpac has been included in a number of other games developed by Rare.
-The game is playable in Donkey Kong 64, where it could be unlocked to play in Cranky Kong's laboratory after obtaining 15 Banana Medals.
+The game is playable in Donkey Kong 64, where it can be unlocked to play in Cranky Kong's laboratory after obtaining 15 Banana Medals.
 Beating Cranky Kong's high score rewards the player with the Rareware Coin, which is necessary to beat the game.
-The game was retained in the April 2015 Virtual Console re-release of Donkey Kong 64 on the Wii U, despite the property being technically owned by Microsoft.
+The game was retained in the April 2015 Virtual Console re-release of Donkey Kong 64 on the Wii U, despite the property being owned by Microsoft since its 2002 acquisition of Rare.
 An enhanced remake of Jetpac, entitled Jetpac Refuelled, was released on the Xbox Live Arcade in March 2007.
 Microsoft's E3 2015 press conference unveiled the compilation title Rare Replay, which has a selection of thirty games from Rare's lifetime game library, including the original Jetpac and its two sequels and remake, making the Jetman series the most represented in the collection.